FINDING A SERIES OR AN AUTHOR:

 WORLD-BUILDING

-This series serves up a fresh and inventive UF world set in an alternate Atlanta, where the Belador tribe is a supernatural race with varying magical talents (e.g., teleportation, kinetic energy force, mind control, mental telepathy).
+This series serves up a fresh and inventive urban fantasy world set in an alternate Atlanta, where the Belador tribe is a supernatural race with varying magical talents (e.g., teleportation, kinetic energy force, mind control, mental telepathy).
 Each Belador has his or her own particular set of powers.
 The Belador are the good guys of the supernatural world.
-They are the major players in the Vigilante International Protectors Elite Regiment (VIPER), which is "a multinational coalition of all types of unusual beings and powerful entities created to protect the world from supernatural predators" (Blood Trinity, p.
-10).
+They are the major players in the Vigilante International Protectors Elite Regiment (VIPER), which is "a multinational coalition of all types of unusual beings and powerful entities created to protect the world from supernatural predators" (Blood Trinity).

-Here is a list of the supporting characters who are Evalle's friends and/or supporters:
+Here is a list of ongoing supporting characters who are Evalle's friends and allies:

 > Brina: Queen of the Beladors